hiten2/Project/cFS/README.md

 **we should add a format operation--maybe rethink structure?**

-*General layout follows inode structure (see below), although nodes are actually doubly-linked lists.*
+*General layout follows inode structure (see below), although the inode tree is a tree w/ nodes that are doubly-linked lists.*
 ![](tmp.png?raw=true)

 # structure